Over-60s hold £3.84 trillion of housing wealth in UK, property firm estimates | LBC

 Over-60s hold £3.84 trillion of housing wealth in UK, property firm estimates

-Older homeowners hold ‘high proportions of both owner-occupier and buy-to-let housing wealth’, Savills said.
+Those aged 60 and over hold a total of £3.84 trillion of housing equity, Savills estimated – of which around £2.92 trillion is held in main residences, while other equity is in buy-to-let investments and other residential holdings

-Owner‑occupiers aged 60 and over hold the majority (55%) of the UK’s net housing wealth in the UK, analysis from a property firm indicates.
+Owner‑occupiers aged 60 and over hold the majority (55 per cent) of the UK’s net housing wealth in the UK, analysis from a property firm indicates.

 Those aged 60 and over hold a total of £3.84 trillion of housing equity, Savills estimated – of which around £2.92 trillion is held in main residences, while other equity is in buy-to-let investments and other residential holdings.